googleprojectzero/TinyInst/README.md

 OR/AND (depending on the settings)
 - No data is ever stored before the top of the stack (on addresses lower than pointed to by ESP/RSP).
 This condition can be relaxed into "no data before (ESP/RSP - arbitrary_offset)" using the `-stack_offset` flag.

+TinyInst also requires DEP/NX to be enabled for the target process.
+If that is not already the case, you can use the `-force_dep` flag to force it on.
+However, in the unlikely case that the target genuinely needs DEP off to function properly, forcing it on might cause it to misbehave.

 ### What is the performance overhead?

 According to early measurements on image decoding, on a well-behaving 64-bit target with default TinyInst settings, the performance overhead was around 15% without a client and about 20% with the example coverage-collecting client.
 Note that this does not include the timeout introduced by initially instrumented the modules.
 See performance tips below for more details.